Rhode Island Wage Garnishment Laws

 Can a creditor garnish wages in Rhode Island?

-Yes, but only after the creditor wins a money judgment in court.
-Even then, what can be taken is limited by the federal cap and by Rhode Island’s own exemptions, and many creditors use the supplementary process, a court hearing on ability to pay, rather than a direct payroll attachment.
+Usually yes, but only after the creditor wins a money judgment, and not at all if the claim was based on medical debt.
+Otherwise what can be taken is limited by the federal ceiling and by Rhode Island’s own exemptions, and many creditors use the supplementary process under chapter 9-28 rather than a direct payroll attachment.

 How much can be garnished from wages in Rhode Island?

-The lesser of twenty-five percent of disposable earnings or the amount by which disposable earnings exceed thirty times the federal minimum wage, which is about two hundred seventeen dollars and fifty cents a week.
+The lesser of twenty-five percent of disposable earnings or the amount by which disposable earnings exceed thirty times the federal minimum wage, which is about $217.50 a week.
 If disposable earnings fall below that threshold, nothing can be attached.

 Are people on public assistance exempt from wage garnishment?